Interviews with children.

 D 2 F S F A B R I C A T I O N

-This course does not require the use of digital fabrication to produce the prototype.
-You can manually produce all deliverables for this class.
-It's however easy to digitally fabricate components for your prototypes.
+This course requires the use of digital fabrication tools to produce the prototype.
 Our partners for this course are the staff or our very friendly and capable Digital Design Fabrication Studio ("D2FS") on LL2 in HEB, ched2fs@cornell.edu

 • Preparing files for 3D printing can be more difficult, but if they are simple geometries, you can again use SketchUp.
 If you need a more complex form, you might begin by seeking the file you need from repositories of 3D printing files like this one and this one.